-When it opens in 2016, University Hall will serve a large cross-representation of students, faculty, and staff with diverse programming, state-of-the-art general-purpose classrooms, specialized teaching and performance spaces, including a theater, recital hall, and dance studio, faculty and staff offices, a café, and student lounge and study spaces.
+University Hall serves a large cross-representation of students, faculty, and staff with diverse programming, state-of-the-art general-purpose classrooms, specialized teaching and performance spaces, including a theater, recital hall, and dance studio, faculty and staff offices, a café, and student lounge and study spaces.